129th Boston Marathon, Bank of America logo

 Sanjana C.

-Sanjana is running her first marathon for Cradles to Crayons, which helps children facing clothing insecurity.
+Sanjana ran her first marathon for Cradles to Crayons, which helps children facing clothing insecurity.
 She’s inspired to serve others and hopes to pass on her passion for community service to her own children.

 Hope Hanley training outdoors for the Boston Marathon.
 Support her fundraising journey with the Bank of America.